-On October 1, 2006, the School Board, as lessor, entered into an agreement with the U.S. Department of Agriculture, the lessee, to lease 560 acres of land located in Catahoula Parish under the Conservation Reserve Program.
-The term of the lease is for fifteen years commencing on October 1, 2006 and ending on September 30, 2021.
-The lease calls for an annual lease payment of \$30,027.
-The School Board collected \$30,027 from the lessee for the year ended June 30, 2022.
-A portion of these proceeds in the amount of \$2,603 are to be paid to Avoyelles Parish School Board as required by the State of Louisiana.
-This lease terminated during the period and a new lease agreement has not been obtained.
+On January 5, 2010, the School Board, as lessor, entered into an agreement with Mike McGee, the lessee, to lease approximately 200 acres of land located in Catahoula Parish.
+The term of the original lease was for ten years commencing on December 31, 2009, and ending on December 31, 2019, or when harvesting of that year's crop was complete, if earlier.
+The lease was extended for an additional five years with the same terms.
+The lease calls for an annual lease payment of \$17,000 cash or 21.6% of cotton crops or 30% of grain crops, whichever is greater in any given year.
+The School Board collected \$17,000 from the lessee for the year ended June 30, 2023.
+A portion of these proceeds in the amount of \$12,130 are to be paid to Avoyelles Parish School Board as required by the State of Louisiana.
+This lease was terminated during the period and a new lease agreement was obtained from Paul Miller & Sons.